Division Administrator, Grade 29 to 30

 |Employment Type:||Full Time|

-This position has responsibility across three entities, Research Foundation for Mental Hygiene, Inc. (RFMH), New York State Psychiatric Institute (NYSPI), and the Columbia University Department of Psychiatry (DOP).
+This position has responsibility across three entities, Research Foundation of Mental Hygiene (RFMH), New York State Psychiatric Institute (NYSPI), and the Department of Psychiatry (DOP).

-S/he will ensure successful research management of grants/contracts within his/her area, collaborating with PIs and the RFMH and DOP's centralized research pre-and-post award functions.
+S/he will ensure successful research management of grants/contracts within his/her area, collaborating with PIs and the RFMH and DOPís centralized research pre-and-post award functions.
 S/he will ensure successful management of human resource and faculty affairs within assigned areas, interfacing with the centralized functions related to faculty affairs and employee human resources.
-S/he will directly supervise five employees.
+S/he will directly supervise 3 employees.

 The complexities of this position are considerable.
 The human resource management is complicated due to the varied scope of the positions within the Divisions, including faculty, research positions and other professional and unionized staff.